Friday, 23 March 2018

 Conclusion;

-With care UHF and microwave radio has turned out not to be as frightened as I had thought to work with.
-This board went through a number of reviews and advice was sought and taken resulting in the board worked first time.
-There some changes to carry out they are not urgent but for a connector part number mistake in the BoM.
-The requirement did change and so their were earlier boards purchased and designed.
+With care, UHF and microwave radio have turned out not to be as frightening as I had thought to work with.
+This board went through several reviews and advice was sought and taken resulting in the board working the first time.
+There are some changes to carry out they are not urgent but for a connector part number mistake in the BoM.
+The requirement did change and so there were earlier boards purchased and designed.